High blood sugar occurs when your body can’t effectively transport sugar from blood into cells. When left unchecked, this can lead to diabetes.

 Furthermore, the type of fibre you eat may play a role.
 There are two kinds of fibre: insoluble and soluble.
 While both are important, soluble fibre specifically has been shown to lower blood sugar levels.

-Additionally, a high-fibre diet can help manage type 1 diabetes by improving blood sugar control and reducing blood sugar lows.
-Foods that are high in fibre include vegetables, fruits, legumes and whole grains.
+Additionally, a high-fibre diet can help manage type 1 diabetes by improving blood sugar control

 The recommended daily intake of fiber is about 25 grams for women and 38 grams for men.
 That’s about 14 grams for every 1,000 calories.